polvinc/DHEM/README.md

 ## Bill of materials
 Here's the shopping list for two axes.
 Prices are approximate: I already had quite a few parts in stock when designing the DHEM.
 The total investment is around 900€ for the mechanics, and I estimate the cost of making an [OnStep](https://onstep.groups.io/g/main/wiki/Home) MiniPCB2 controller at 100€.

-<b>The estimated total cost of the equatorial mount is around 1000€</b>.
+<b>The estimated total cost of the equatorial mount is less than 1000€</b>.

 I think you can manage for less by going to other supply sites.
-For example, I got about €70 worth of Bosch M4 T-nuts from RS Components, when I could have got them for 5 times less with no-name.
+For example, I got about €70 worth of Bosch M4 T-nuts from RS Components, when I could have got them for 5 times less with no-name ([for example](https://www.amazon.fr/EYPINS-Connecteur-Aluminium-28x28x20mm-dextrusion/dp/B08GPRB9W4/?th=1)).
 I had Bosch in my stuff, so I didn't deprive myself.

 ![final_assembly_1](/images/DHEM_assembly/DHEM_assembly-1.jpeg)